optiv/ScareCrow/README.md

 If the `-console` command-line option is selected, ScareCrow will not hide the process in the background.
 Instead, ScareCrow will add several debug messages displaying what the loader is doing.

 ## Process Injection
 ScareCrow contains the ability to do process injection attacks.
 To avoid any hooking or detection in either the loader process or the injected process itself, ScareCrow first unhooks the loader process as it would normally, to ensure there are no hooks in the process.
 Once completed, the loader will then spawn the process specified in the creation command.
 Once spawned, the loader will then create a handle to the process to retrieve a list of loaded DLLs.
 Once it finds DLLs, it will enumerate the base address of each DLL in the remote process.
 Using the function WriteProcessMemory the loader will then write the bytes of the system DLLs stored on disk (since they are “clean” of EDR hooks) without the need to change the memory permissions first.
-ScareCrow uses WriteProcessMemory because this function contains a feature primarily used in debugging where even if a section of memory is read-only, if everything is correct in the call to Write­Process­Memory, it will temporarily change the permission to read-write, update the memory section and then restore the original permissions.
+ScareCrow uses WriteProcessMemory because this function contains a feature primarily used in debugging where even if a section of memory is read-only, if everything is correct in the call to Write¬Process¬Memory, it will temporarily change the permission to read-write, update the memory section and then restore the original permissions.
 Once this is done, the loader can inject shellcode into the spawned process with no issue, as there are no EDR hooks in either process.

 This option can be used with any of the loader options.
 To enable process injection, use the `-injection` command-line option along with the full path to the process you want to use to inject into.
 When putting the path in as an argument, it is important to either surround the full path with `""` or use double `\` for each directory in the path.